RECONNECTING TO WHAT MATTERS

 We have more information than ever, yet struggle to find wisdom.

-We are surrounded by noise, yet searching for meaning.
+We are surrounded by God, yet we long for peace.

 Spiritual Citizenship is an exploration of how we reconnect—to ourselves, to one another, to our communities, and to the values that help us live purposeful lives.